TudbuT/revpfw3/README.md

 server (a cheap 1€ vserver will suffice.)

 NEW: Modem support!
 RevPFW3 can now interact with modems using AT commands.
-A demo is included for the SIM800L GSM modem.
+A demo is included for some simcom modems.

 ---